aws-samples/multi-channel-customer-engagement/deployment-guide/01_AmazonConnect/README.md

 ![connect](./images/image%20(12).png)

-3. Choose Save, Import flow.
+3. Choose **Save** - **Import flow**.

 ![connect](./images/image%20(13).png)

-4. Select the
+4. Select the Contact flow file based on your case:

 - [Download Contact Flow in English](../../bot-definition/amazon-connect/contact-flow/en-US/[en-US]InboudCallwLex)

 - [Descargar Contact Flow en Español](../../bot-definition/amazon-connect/contact-flow/es-MX/[es-MX]InboudCallwLex)

-   To import, and choose Import.
+   To import, select your file, and click **Import**.
 When the contact flow is imported into an existing contact flow, the name of the existing contact flow is updated, too.

 5. To save the imported flow, choose **Save**.
 To publish, choose **Publish**.